Child Abuse Review

 The Journal of Public Child Welfare is a premier academic journal dedicated to advancing the understanding and practice of child welfare in public policy and service delivery.
 Published by Routledge Journals, Taylor & Francis Ltd, this journal serves as a vital resource for researchers, practitioners, and students in the fields of Developmental and Educational Psychology and Sociology and Political Science.
 With an impressive impact factor reflected in its strong quartile rankings – Q1 in Sociology and Political Science and Q3 in Developmental and Educational Psychology as of 2023 – the journal stands out as an influential platform for groundbreaking research and innovative practices.
 Since its inception in 2006, the journal has covered a wide array of topics related to child welfare, emphasizing its relevance in contemporary debates and policy frameworks.
 Readers can expect in-depth analyses and empirical studies that contribute significantly to both academic scholarship and practical implementation.

-Exploring the vital intersections of childhood and society.
+Exploring the complexities of childhood rights across cultures.